buddly27/quadrilateral-interpolation/README.md

 # Quadrilateral Interpolation

-Animation to demonstrate quadrilateral interpolation with color.
+Animation to demonstrate quadrilateral interpolation of colors.

 ## Building